Board of Directors of the Chamber of Commerce of Metropolitan Montreal

 Michel Leblanc chairs the Canadian Global Cities Council (CGCC), an organization that brings together the presidents of the chambers of commerce of nine major Canadian cities.
 He also chairs the Advisory Committee for the Economic Development of the territory, created by Mayor Valérie Plante, and the board of directors of MONTRÉAL EN LUMIÈRE.
-He also sits on the boards of directors of the Chamber of Commerce of Metropolitan Montreal Foundation, Scale AI and Association of Chamber of Commerce Executives.
+He also sits on the boards of directors of the Chamber of Commerce of Metropolitan Montreal Foundation and Scale AI.
 He is also a member of the Conseil emploi métropole, the Comité directeur sur la mobilité des personnes et des biens dans la grande région de Montréal (Mobilité Montréal), and the Steering Committee of Montréal, Cultural Metropolis.
 He is also ambassador of the Quartier de l’innovation.

 RBC Royal Bank

-She enthusiastically oversees the development of strategic objectives while helping personal and business clients thrive, fostering employee engagement and supporting community prosperity.
-With a holistic, strategic and cooperative approach, she also works closely with the teams of investment and retirement planners, wealth management experts and private bankers to support clients with advice that meet their needs, goals, and priorities.
+She drives the development of RBC's strategic objectives for both personal and commercial clients while helping clients thrive, fostering employee engagement and supporting community prosperity.
+Taking a holistic, strategic, and concerted approach, she also works closely with the Relationship Financial Planning, Wealth Management and Private Banking teams to provide clients with guidance and advice tailored to their needs, objectives and priorities.

-Bringing with her a wealth of extensive international experience, Nadine joined RBC in Montreal in 1998.
-Throughout her professional career, she has risen to the many challenges encountered, gaining vast experience within business units of various sizes: Business Financial Services, Personal Banking, Risk Management and Special Loans.
-Earning numerous promotions along the way, Nadine has held such roles as Branch Manager, Financial Planner, Commercial Account Manager and Regional Vice President, Integrated Markets, in both Quebec and Toronto.
+Bringing with her a wealth of international experience, Nadine joined RBC in Montréal in 1998.
+Throughout her professional career, she has risen to new challenges, gaining vast experience within business units of various sizes: Business Financial Services, Personal Banking, Risk Management and Special Loans.
+Earning numerous promotions along the way, Nadine held such roles as Branch Manager, Financial Planner, Commercial Account Manager and Regional Vice President, Integrated Markets, in both Québec and Toronto.